rem137/IA_Manager/README.md

 The assistant decides which CLI function to call in order to manage your projects and tasks.
 Install the latest `openai` package to enable this feature.
 Set your API key in `OPENAI_API_KEY`.
-If that variable is not available, `Assistant_Token` is also recognized as a fallback:
+If that variable is not available, `Assistant_Token` may contain either an API key or an assistant ID and will be used as a fallback:

 ```
 pip install openai